Gouthamve/geekon.tech/content/content/post/arch-openssl-broken.md

 ### OpenSSL version matters.
 A lot!
 I pulled the wrong version down!
 But now that I got `sudo` working, I exited the chroot and USB-env and booted in the main system.
 I now figured that I would have to check the `1.0.2` series and downloaded the last release in that series.
 Given this is my 3rd version to be compiled, I was losing some patience.
 Compilation still did not produce any `.so` files but I fixed it using the same steps used on the `1.0.0` version.

 I was hoping for it, but I was more than a little surprised to see that the `1.0.2` version produces `.so.1.0.0` files!
 I put them in the right places and boom, everything was working.
 I ran `sudo pacman -Syu` and >30mins later pacman downloads all the dependecies.
 Buuuut, it fails an integrity check as `/usr/lib/libssl.so.1.0.0` and `/usr/lib/libcrypto.so.1.0.0` already existed (duh!).
 I looked at the lookup path again and moved the files to `/usr/lib/tls` and `pacman` succeeded this time!
-I finally had legitimate files in `/usr/lib` I deleted the `/usr/lib/tls` folder and am now enjoying my system :P
+I finally had the legitimate files in `/usr/lib` I deleted the `/usr/lib/tls` folder and am now enjoying my system :P

 ## Epilogue
 My system is back and its beautiful  <3